barjacks/obike/README.md

 ## Working with the (strangely open) oBike API

-In Juli 2017, the bike rental service oBike from Singapore started in Zurich.
+TESTETSTETTSTETST Juli 2017, the bike rental service oBike from Singapore started in Zurich.
 It lets users rent whichever bike they feel like, simply by scanning a QR code.
 This frees users of the hassle of bringing bike rentals back.
 The service is sensationally cheap, charging only 1.50 Swiss Francs per half an hour.
 The bikes